Automattic/WP-Job-Manager/readme.txt

 = Features =

-* Add, manage, and categorise job listings using the familiar WordPress UI.
+* Add, manage, and categorize job listings using the familiar WordPress UI.
 * Searchable & filterable ajax powered job listings added to your pages via shortcodes.
 * Frontend forms for guests and registered users to submit & manage job listings.
 * Allow job listers to preview their listing before it goes live.
 The preview matches the appearance of a live job listing.